 Explain the Applications of the Internet of Things

 Are you trying to sell your audience on the necessity or applications of the IoT?
-Even if your goal is not literal selling if you need to convince your audience of the possible applications for the Internet of Things you can provide examples in colorful, visually interesting ways.
+Even if your goal is not literal selling, you may want to list the possible IoT applications: B2C consumers, Industry and Farming, Infrastructure, and Commerce.

 Break Down the Pros and Cons of IoT

 Need to explain the benefits versus concerns of the Internet of Things?
-Don’t use simple, boring lists.
-Use more than a simple table to show your audience how IoT could possibly make a difference for your organization, products, or industry.
+Avoid using default boring lists.
+You can apply such a table to show your audience how IoT could possibly make a difference for your organization, products, or industry.

 Share Which Industries Already Benefit from the IoT

-If you need to explain the many applications for the Internet of Things, providing the many industries which benefit is a great place to start.
+If you want to mention applications for the Internet of Things, providing the many industries which benefit is a great place to start.
 Don’t settle for using a dull list or bland table.
 This colorful honeycomb slide offers examples of just some of the industries which benefit from the Internet of Things.

 Explain the Drivers and Barriers of the IoT